 When the scanner goes out of range, no action is taken to relink.
 When the trigger is pulled, 15 attempts are made to link to the base or Access Point.
 Each attempt consists of approximately 5 seconds of active time followed by 3 seconds of idle time.
-After 15 cycles (815 =120), or about 2 minutes, the scanner stops trying to connect to the base or Access Point, but retains any bar codes that may have been saved in batch mode.
+After 15 cycles (815 = 120), or about 2 minutes, the scanner stops trying to connect to the base or Access Point, but retains any barcodes that may have been saved in batch mode.
 After one hour, the scanner powers off and batch mode data is lost.
-Refer to Auto Reconnect Mode, page 3-24, to review other events that can start the relink process.
+Refer to Auto Reconnect Mode, to review other events that can start the relink process.

-Auto Reconnect Mode set to 1

-Maximum Link Attempts set to 0

-Relink Time-Out set to 10

-Scanner Power Time-Out Timer set to 1800
+Auto Reconnect Mode set to 1 Maximum Link Attempts set to 0 Relink Time-Out set to 10 Scanner Power Time-Out Timer set to 1800

-Note: See Scanner Power Time-Out Timer on page 3-11.
+Note: See Scanner Power Time-Out Timer.